Get started:

 What Are The Risks Of Buying An Imported Car?

+What are the pitfalls of buying an imported car?
 There are some risks that come with buying an imported car, such as having to pay more for insurance and having trouble finding parts or getting it serviced.
 You might also have to make changes to fit UK rules, which can add costs you didn't expect.
 Also, the value may be lower when compared to cars registered in the UK.

 Are Imported Cars More Expensive To Insure?